 WILL AN ONLINE SOFTWARE ENGINEERING DEGREE PROGRAM WORK WITH MY SCHEDULE?

-Bachelor’s in software engineering online programs offer a flexible alternative to traditional education.
-Students are able to download course lectures and readings, participate in virtual discussions with other students, submit written assignments, take exams, and communicate with their professors on their own schedule.
-Current educational technology also enables them to study away from their home computer using a laptop, tablet, smartphone, and other portable Wi-Fi compatible devices.
+The top online software engineering degree programs offer a flexible alternative to traditional education.
+Online students can download course lectures and readings, participate in virtual discussions with other students, submit written assignments, take exams, and communicate with their professors on their own schedule.

 WHAT JOBS CAN I GET WITH MY BACHELOR’S IN SOFTWARE ENGINEERING?

 Most software engineering bachelor’s degree recipients go on to pursue careers directly related to software design and development.
-According to the Bureau of Labor Statistics (BLS), the most popular industries among software developers include computer systems design and related services (33%), software publishers (8%), finance and insurance (8%), and computer and electronic product manufacturing (8%).
+According to the Bureau of Labor Statistics (BLS), the most popular industries among software developers include computer systems design and related services, software publishers, finance and insurance, manufacturing, and management of company and enterprises.
 Others find work as web developers, computer programmers, and network architects.

 WHAT ARE THE BEST ONLINE SOFTWARE ENGINEERING DEGREE PROGRAMS?

-Choosing a program is an incredibly personal decision, and only you can properly evaluate whether a target school’s strengths match your educational needs.
-The following ranked list of schools should serve as a helpful starting point in your search for the best online bachelor’s in software engineering programs in the United States.
-If you are considering an online bachelor’s in software engineering, be sure to contact admissions specialists at different colleges and universities to learn more their about specific requirements and offerings.
+The following ranked list of schools can be a helpful starting point in your search for the best online bachelor’s in software engineering programs in the U.S. If you are considering an online bachelor’s in software engineering, be sure to contact admissions specialists at the schools you are interested in to learn more about their specific requirements and offerings.

 Ranked the Most Innovative School in the country for the past two years by U.S. News & World Report, ASU serves more than 80,000 students from around the globe.
 More than 90 of ASU's undergraduate degree programs are offered entirely online, including an online bachelor's in software engineering.
 Courses are constructed and delivered by ASU's on-campus faculty, who interact with students in real-time and through various platforms on the Blackboard LMS.
 ASU's software engineering degree online uses a unique project-driven curriculum that builds both academic and professional skills in communication, critical thinking, and teamwork.
 Classes are typically taught in 7.5 week increments, though some courses are 15 weeks long.
 Courses are taught in a structured sequence, and all distance learners are required to take an introductory class welcoming them to ASU and reviewing basic campus and online learning policies.
 Graduates are prepared to enter the workforce as application software engineers or pursue advanced study in computing or a related field.